Invariance under quantum permutations rules out parastatistics: Supplementary Note 4 -- Structural details on quantum permutations

-Assuming the Bosonic case $U(\pi)$ (the Fermionic case $\sgn(\pi)U(\pi)$ works in the same way), recall the form of the quantum permutations~(\ref{methods:eq:QPermutation1}).
+Assuming the Bosonic case $U(\pi)$ (the Fermionic case $\sgn(\pi)U(\pi)$ works in the same way), recall the form of the quantum permutations~of equation (\ref{methods:eq:QPermutation1}) in the main text.
 They are given with respect to a fixed basis for each multiplicity space $\mathcal{N}_\lambda$.
 In order to get rid of this, we define

 for arbitrary unitaries $R_\lambda\in\text{U}(n_\lambda)$ and any $\lambda$.
 With this definition we have $U(\vec{\pi})=U^{(\I)}(\vec{\pi})$, i.e. $R_\lambda=\I_{\mathcal{N}_\lambda}$.